 When Debs walked in through the door, Tom and Nat were helpless with laughter.
 The dog was yelping, desperate to join in the fun, and Abi sat, merrily bemused by it all.

 This is revolting.
+(The dog’s name is Tootsie, for goodness’ sake.)
 Unfortunately, as I say, it is also representative.
 The bottom-numbing banalities of married life, even of gay married life, are not the stuff of literature.
-At most they make for padding, and Ms Lewis-Foster likes her padding like Fred Susskind liked his pad-play.
+At most they make for padding.
+And Ms Lewis-Foster loves her padding like I love my pudding, or as Fred Susskind loved his pad-play.

-At several points, though, disbelief is knocked from its complacent suspension.
+At several points, however, disbelief is knocked from its complacent suspension.
 When Alverley presses Seddon to describe “the man of [his] teenage dreams,” he identifies a fictitious Australian captain named Bob Tatler:

 He knew the successful skipper wasn’t the most glamorous of players, but Tatler had seemed like a good bloke, someone you could talk to and rely on.
 His wife and kids were a slight drawback, of course, but it hadn’t stopped Nat dreaming about him, and quite frequently too.

 This might have been redeemed (in mirth-value) had Ms Lewis-Foster opted instead for the real-world Australian captain Bob Simpson.
-It remains the case, however, that no queer stripling ever indulged a fantasy about an older man because he “seemed like a good bloke.”
+But it remains the case that no queer stripling ever indulged a fantasy about an older man merely because he “seemed like a good bloke.”

-Sex features as heavily as one would expect.
-There is none of the toe-curling prurience of Edmund White, but one might be forgiven for thinking that sex is this novel’s raison d’etre.
-It treads that fine and disappearing line between romance and pornography.
-In neither genre is your reviewer conversant, but I would venture that Ms Lewis-Foster’s eroticism is passable.
-For here, too, she knows whereof she writes; I cringed only thrice at the sex itself.
+Sex features heavily, as one would expect (and as the above may have intimated).
+There is none of the toe-curling prurience of Edmund White, but one might be forgiven for thinking that sex is this novel’s raison d’être.
+It treads without care that fine and disappearing line between romance and pornography.
+In neither genre is your reviewer conversant, but I would venture to suggest that its eroticism is passable.
+For here, too, Ms Lewis-Foster knows whereof she writes; I cringed only thrice at the sex itself.
 It is when sex is entwined with romance that things get a bit gross: